Designed for Weakness

 Why did I, as an MEP, vote to confirm her?
 Answering this question reveals why changing Europe is so hard.
 The EU is governed by a grand coalition of the center-right, liberals, and socialists.
 Instead of an ideological contest, Parliament’s main goal is to preserve this pro-European center, to preserve what Commissioner Josep Borrell memorably called “our own tidy garden” from the encroaching jungle.
 As a liberal MEP, I saw our main task as forming a firewall against rising anti-integrationist and populist parties.
 I believed rejecting the Council nominee would have triggered an institutional crisis, handing a victory to forces seeking to paralyze the Union.
 Our vote, my vote, was a defensive choice to prevent chaos—to hold the center, even if it meant accepting a leader chosen for her weakness.

 But this need to hold the center and pass legislation through broad deals and coalition politics, which I always appreciated while in Brussels, neuters the political debate and the potential to demand accountability.
 The basic political struggle in Brussels is between the parties governing essentially everywhere in Europe against the extreme right and the extreme left.
-Any deviation is a betrayal.
+Any deviation is a betrayal, and also places in jeopardy the positions in the Commission of those in one’s own party.2

 Von der Leyen’s first term revealed her limits.
 Despite talk of a “geopolitical Commission,” her administration’s response to major challenges was consistently weak.
 On its core duty of ensuring countries fulfill treaty obligations, the Commission has been more obedient civil servant than “guardian of the treaties.”
 On the single market, infringement actions fell by 21% over four years while trade barriers grew.
 France’s current fiscal crisis would be unthinkable if the Commission had enforced the fiscal rules, as President Juncker memorably acknowledged (see the opening quote of this post).
 When spending recovery funds, von der Leyen refused to police the legal conditions for disbursement.
 She failed to rein in Italy’s “superbonus” debacle or stop payments to Spain when it broke its commitments by passing a pension reform that deepened its structural deficit.